Exploring Housing Distinctions: Apartments, Townhomes, and Condos

 Condos:

-- Individually owned units within a larger complex.
+- Condos are individually owned units in a larger complex.

-- Ownership of the unit and shared ownership of common areas.
+- Owners own the unit and share ownership of common areas.

-- May offer amenities like gyms, lounges, and security.
+- Condos may offer amenities like gyms, lounges, and security services.
+They offer more customization than apartments.

-- Balances individual ownership with shared community living.
+- Condos balance individual ownership with shared community living.

 Townhomes:

-- Ownership of both the unit and the land it’s on.
+- Owners own both the unit and the land it’s on.

 - Owners are responsible for both interior and exterior maintenance.